plus3it/watchmaker/docs/findings/el9.md

    It is `highly` recommended that a site-specific value be set for the ``ash-linux:lookup:grub-passwd`` Pillar parameter.
-While failing to do so will not result in a scan-finding, it will mean that anyone that has read this document will know your servers' bootloader password
+While failing to do so will not result in a scan-finding, it will mean that anyone that has read this document -- or who has reviewed the watchmaker source-code -- will know your servers' bootloader password
 ```

 # Ensure Users Re-Authenticate for Privilege Escalation - sudo NOPASSWD